onechrisjones/BaibelApp/README.md

 1. Create a `static` directory in the root of the project.

+2. Make sure there is an empty directory called 'raw' at `android/app/src/main/res`

-2. Copy your listen and read files into the directory.
+3. Copy your listen and read files into the 'static' directory made in step 1.
 (The structure should look like the following)

 <img src="./img/dir.png" width="200" alt="Dir">

-3. Run the compilation script. `node generate-app-data.js`.
-If you have issues running ensure your node version is `12.15.0`.
-This will compile your assets into the proper directories and formats to be consumed by the app.
+3. At the root of the project, run the compilation script. `node generate-app-data.js`.
+If you have issues running, our node version is `12.15.0`...
+A newer version *might* break things.
+This script will move the stuff from the 'static' directory, and put things into the proper directories and formats to be consumed by the app.

+4. Check the 'raw' directory you made in step 2... it should have media files in it now.

-4. Next either run the app for development or generate an apk file.
+5. Now, time to build an APK or run the app for development.

 ## To Generate an APK